 Frequently Asked Questions About Abu Dhabi Beaches

-We hope that our round-up of the best beaches in Abu Dhabi has given an insight into what Abu Dhabi has to offer.
+We hope that our round-up of the best beaches in Abu Dhabi has given you an insight into what the city has to offer.
 Check out our frequently asked questions below for more information about beach life in the UAE’s capital city.

 At the entrance to every beach in Abu Dhabi, there are signs outlining the behaviour that is expected of guests.
 Points include; no public displays of affection such as kissing or heavy petting, no taking photographs and no lighting fires.
 All formal beaches employ security guards who will tell you off and may ask you to leave if you break the rules.